saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ```
 To find out more about the names for the different browser and platform  (OS) combinations, visit the [platform configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/), and [see the docs](https://docs.saucelabs.com/testrunner-toolkit/running-tests#cross-browser-tests) for the most up to date config.

+#### Final Code
+See [an example suite](https://github.com/walkerlj0/testrunner-course-example-code/blob/main/Mod1/1.05/.sauce/config.yml) set to run in parallel on multiple browsers.

 <!-- ------------------------ -->
 ## 1.06 Module 1 Quiz
 Duration: 0:02:00